AppVentory Saas Product

 • There was an opportunity to create a simpler experience focused on small businesses and accountants.

 After defining the product goals, we decided to move into the design phase.
-Before designing individual screens, I started by creating the core user flows to define the product’s information architecture.
+Before designing individual screens, I started by creating product’s information architecture.
 This helped me organize the product into logical modules, map the key user journeys, and establish a clear foundation for the overall user experience.

 Wireframes